Karnaros/MAL_Score_Apps/README.md

 ## Description
 It is a pet project made for MyAnimeList user score analysis.

-It consists of two separate parts:
+Consists of two separate parts:
   - Analyser, which fetches data from MAL API, processes it, and stores it into database;
   - API, which provides data from database for further use;